capnproto/capnproto/doc/language.md

   distributed system with many different binaries using different versions of protocols.
 * Fully-qualified type names may be large and waste space when transmitted on the wire.

+Note that IDs are 64-bit (actually, 63-bit, as the first bit is always 1).
+Random collisions are possible, but unlikely -- there would have to be on the order of a billion types before this becomes a real concern.
+Collisions from misuse (e.g. copying an example without changing the ID) are much more likely.

 ## Advanced Topics

 ### Dynamically-typed Fields